Singapore-header

 The Gardens by the Bay

 I’d never heard of this amazing place, and it turned out to be the highlight of the trip.
 You will want to get there right at 9 a.m. to get ahead of the crowds.
 I was absolutely mesmerized by the Supertree Grove.
-These cleverly designed ‘trees’ that are between 25 and 50 meters tall collect rainwater and generate solar power.
-At night they are illuminated for a spectacular light show, set to music.
+These 18 cleverly designed ‘trees’ are between 25 and 50 meters tall.
+They collect rainwater, cool the air, store energy and generate solar power for the light show,set to music.
+Two of the trees are connected by an aerial platform or Skyway.
+Did I mention that they are absolutely beautiful too!

 ‘Planet’ by Marc Quinn